Park Event Calendar

 All programs and events subject to entrance fees of $7 per vehicle, up to four adults.
 Events subject to change.
 For all hikes and walks, please bring an adequate water supply, a snack, sunscreen, and wear appropriate clothing, shoes, and hat for the weather conditions.
 Enjoy the park!

+By reservation only.
 Park Ranger, Jack, leads a tour of the Romero Ruins Trail, where the whole family can learn about the history and mystery surrounding the Hohokam’s largest ruin site in the park.
-To schedule a tour, please call Jack at 520-628-5798.
+Call (520) 628-5798 to schedule a tour.
+Please provide 24 hours notice.